 Lahti has served on the board since 2011.

-Stephen Nikander is the great-grandson of Finlandia University founder Rev. Juho Kustaa Nikander as well as the grandson of its former president Dr. Viljo K. Nikander.
-Nikander is a 1987 graduate of Drake University in Des Moines, Iowa, with a major in Actuarial Science, initially following in the career footsteps of his uncle John Nikander.
+Stephen (Steve) Nikander is the great-grandson of Finlandia University founder Rev. Juho Kustaa Nikander as well as the grandson of its former president Dr. Viljo K. Nikander.
+Steve is a 1987 graduate of Drake University in Des Moines, Iowa, with a major in Actuarial Science, initially following in the career footsteps of his uncle John Nikander.
 However, he had many talents and also considered potential careers as a cartoonist or sports writer, having his own editorial column in the college newspaper.
-After a few summers of semi-pro baseball post-college, Nikander settled into a finance path, putting his applied mathematical skills to work as an investment accountant in Los Angeles.
+After a few summers of semi-pro baseball post-college, Nikander settled into a finance path, putting his applied mathematical skills to work as an investment accountant in Los Angeles, California.

-For the past 25 years, Nikander has accumulated diverse finance experience in the investment banking and insurance industry.
+For the past twenty-five years, Nikander has accumulated diverse finance experience in the investment banking and insurance industry.
 As a Chartered Financial Analyst (CFA), he is a specialist in investment administration, fixed income analysis, and treasury management as well as a project manager with experience in implementing back office investment accounting and front office analytical solutions, having worked on both the buy side and the sell side for large institutional firms.
 In these positions, he managed and traded a multi-billion dollar fixed-income portfolio, evaluated a trillion dollar notional derivatives hedging program, recommended insurance capital allocation mix, implemented several large investment systems, while serving in the role of a chief investment operating and accounting officer.
-Nikander has also served as the chief finance executive for a captive insurance division and as a pension actuarial analyst.
-He has published credits as a subject matter expert for the CFA study curriculum and serves as Treasurer on the regional board of directors for the Insurance Accounting & Systems Association (IASA).
+Steve has also served as the chief finance executive for a captive insurance division and as a pension actuarial analyst.
+He has published credits as a subject matter expert for the CFA study curriculum and serves as President on the regional board of directors for the Insurance Accounting & Systems Association (IASA).

 Nikander has served on the board since 2018.